 - The 13-acre historic Immokalee Pioneer Museum at Roberts Ranch gives visitors a glimpse into the daily working life on a Southwest Florida pioneer homestead and citrus grove in the early 1900s.
 There are 15 well-preserved original buildings that illustrate the story of cow hunters, ranchers, and their families. colliermuseums.com

 - Bring a blanket or lawn chairs and some snacks and head to the lawn at Mercato the third Tuesday of each month for the free movies under the stars.
-On June 17, enjoy Grease.
 Food is available for purchase.
 The movies start at dusk. experiencemercato.com

 - May-Stringer House in Brooksville is known as the most haunted house in Florida.
 Take the whole family on one of the daily tours, or your older kids on a night ghost tour.
 Make the most of this day trip by going on a Thursday, Friday, or Saturday when you can also visit the Brooksville Train Depot. tampahistorical.org

-- The Great Wolf Lodge’s indoor water park in Naples is open and ready for some fun on hot and stormy days.
+- On hot and stormy days, cool off in the Great Wolf Lodge’s indoor water park in Naples.
 When kids want to dry off, they can head to the MagiQuest area and use a magic wand on a special quest, challenge themselves on a ropes course, play in the game room, or mine for gems. www.greatwolf.com/naples

-- Every month volunteer pilots with Young Eagles take kids ages 8-17 for a free ride above Southwest Florida.
-The pilots all volunteer their time, gas, and airplanes for the event.
-In Naples it is the third Saturday of each month.
-In Fort Myers it is the first Sunday of each month. chapters.eaa.org
+- Every month volunteer pilots with Young Eagles take kids ages 8-17 for a free ride above Southwest Florida in Naples on the third Saturday of every month.
+The pilots volunteer their time, gas, and airplanes for the event. chapters.eaa.org/young-eagles

 - Wonder Gardens in Bonita Springs is one of the only roadside attractions left from the 1930s.
 Rita the toucan and Dusty the cockatoo are the newest residents that came here after the Shell Factory closed this winter.
-You will also find peacocks, flamingoes, tortoises, alligators, and more. wondergardens.org
+You will also find peacocks, flamingoes, tortoises, alligators, and more.
+Bonita residents receive a discount on admission on the first Sunday of every month. wondergardens.org

 - Keep your money in your wallet on Mondays when admission to the John and Mable Ringling Museum of Art in Sarasota is free.
-The circus museum features the World’s Largest Miniature Circus.
-The Bayfront Gardens on the 66-acre campus are the perfect place for a family picnic. www.ringling.org
+The Bayfront Gardens on the 66-acre campus is the perfect place for a family picnic.
+Admission to the Circus Museum and Ca’ d’Zan is not included. www.ringling.org

 - Cool off in an aquatic center in Collier County without paying water park prices.
 Big Corkscrew Island Regional Park, Donna Fiala Eagle Lakes Community Park, and Golden Gate Aquatic Facility all feature a heated pool, children’s activity pool, wading pool, slides, and diving boards.
-Under 3 free, 3-17 and seniors are $1.50, adults $2. www.collierparks.com
+Under 3, free; 3-17 and seniors, $1.50; adults, $2; veterans, $1. www.collierparks.com

 - Spend a night at the museum for free.
 On the last Wednesday of each month from 6-9 p.m.
 The Baker Museum at Artis—Naples offers free admission to all the museum exhibits as part of its Art After Hours monthly celebration of the arts.
 There is live music by local musicians.
 Families are welcome. artisnaples.org

 - Collier and Lee County public libraries have a huge menu of summer activities, including reading challenges for kids and adults.
-Check library schedules for special summer events, including magic and science shows, cartooning, a slime party, bunny yoga, and more. www.collierlibrary.org; www.leegov.com/library
+Check library schedules for special summer events. www.collierlibrary.org; www.leegov.com/library

 - Interact with farm animals at the Good Mood Ranch in Naples.
 This 24-acre ranch has rabbits, guinea pigs, goats, sheep, alpacas, cows, donkeys, and mules.
 Children can hold, pet, and feed many of the creatures.
 There is also a train ride and toy tractors to pedal.
+Note that the ranch is temporarily closed until July 4, 2026, because the recent rain has affected the experience for visitors.
 Check @GoodMoodRanch on Facebook.

-- The Bailey-Matthews National Shell Museum & Aquarium on Sanibel Island offers thousands of shells on display as well as two large interactive touch pools, along with tanks that feature more than 60 species.
-There are also cold-water species found in the Pacific Northwest and corals and fish from around the world. www.shellmuseum.org http://www.shellmuseum.org
+- The Bailey-Matthews National Shell Museum & Aquarium on Sanibel Island offers nearly 600,000 shells on display as well as two large interactive touch pools and tanks that feature more than 60 species. www.shellmuseum.org

 - CMON and spend a day playing at the Golisano Children’s Museum of Naples.
 CMON has interactive play areas for infants, toddlers, and older children.
 Kids can pretend to be a vet, travel to Italy, and explore the Everglades.
 There is an art studio, giant banyan tree to climb, a play farm to work in, and much more. www.cmon.org